-I am Junior visiting researcher @Central European University where I work on networks, AI, and computational social science.
+I am Junior Visiting Researcher @Central European University where I work on networks, (explainable) AI, and computational social science.

 I currently work with János Kertész, Márton Karsai, and Gerardo Íñiguez.
 Other coauthors are Angel Sánchez and Alberto Antonioni.